Whiteknight/ParserObjects/docs/parsers_core.md

 ### Trie Parser

 The `Trie` parser uses a trie to find the longest match in a list of possible literal sequences.
 This is a useful optimization for keyword and operator literals, where individual patterns may have overlapping prefixes.
-The ParserObjects library provides an `ITrie<TKey, TResult>` abstraction for this purpose.
+The ParserObjects library provides an `IReadOnlyTrie<TKey, TResult>` abstraction for this purpose.

 ```csharp
 var parser = new TrieParser<char, string>(trie);